Stoneyew/Speech-Emotion-Analysis/README.md

 This is for when you have trained a model and want to predict the emotion for an audio.
 Check out [`checkpoints/`](https://github.com/Anguschen0430/AI_final_project/tree/main/checkpoints) for some checkpoints.

-For example, if you want to predict a LSTM model:
+For example, if you want to predict an LSTM model:

 ```python
 python predict.py